Secure coding in PHP Training Course

 Advanced Java Security

-21 HoursEven seasoned Java developers do not always fully master the diverse security services provided by Java, nor are they always aware of the various vulnerabilities pertinent to web applications built in Java.
+21 HoursEven experienced Java developers do not always fully master the security services provided by Java, nor are they necessarily aware of the vulnerabilities relevant to web applications written in Java.

-The course also covers and explains the most common and severe programming flaws associated with the Java language and platform, as well as web-related vulnerabilities.
-In addition to typical errors made by Java programmers, the introduced security vulnerabilities encompass language-specific issues and problems arising from the runtime environment.
-All vulnerabilities and associated attacks are demonstrated through accessible exercises, followed by recommended coding guidelines and potential mitigation techniques.
+The course also examines and explains the most common and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
+Beyond typical bugs made by Java developers, the security vulnerabilities covered include language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and corresponding attacks are demonstrated through accessible exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will